mihaiandreineacsu/dso-python-tasks/module-4/hydra/README.md

 # My `hydra clone` tool

 This folder contains the source code for my own implementation of the `hydra` tool.
-Hydra can be used to connect to servers via ssh using a list of words as passwords.
+Hydra clone can be used to connect to servers via ssh using a list of words as passwords.

 This is a lightweight implementation that covers the following features/options: